project-oak/oak/oak_functions/examples/weather_lookup/README.md

 index entries but with less tight coverage.
 Smaller cells would usually give tighter coverage but a larger number of index entries.

-Each cell has is identified by a unique unsigned 64 bit integer.
+Each cell is identified by a unique unsigned 64 bit integer.
 See https://s2geometry.io/devguide/s2cell_hierarchy#s2cellid-numbering-again for more detail on how this is structured.
 These identifiers are converted to tokens by generating a big endian hex string representation of the number and trimming